Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-induction/proof-by-induction.md

 ## Inductive Step

-The *Inductive Step* proves the statement holds based on the Inductive Hypothesis.
+The inductive step proves the statement holds based on the inductive hypothesis.

 ### Example